TeamOpenFIRE/OpenFIRE-Firmware/README.md

 For reference, the default schematic and (general) layout for the build and its optional extras are attached.
 ![Guh](https://raw.githubusercontent.com/TeamOpenFire/OpenFIRE-Firmware/plus/SamcoPlus%20Schematic-pico.png)
- * *Layouts can be customized after installing the firmware - the only pins that **must** match are Camera Data & Clock.*
+ * *Layouts can be completely customized after installing the firmware, including camera lines.*

-## Known Issues (want to fix sooner rather than later):
+## Known Issues:
-- Calibrating while serial activity is ongoing has a chance of causing the gun to lock up (exact cause still being investigated).
-- Camera failing initialization will cause the board to lock itself in a "Device not available" loop.
-  * Add extra feedback in the initial docking message for the GUI to alert the user of the camera not working?
+- *None... so far*

 > [!NOTE]
-> Solenoid *may or may not* cause EMI disconnects with too thin of wiring.
+> Solenoid *may* cause EMI disconnects with too thin of wiring.
 Cables for this run specifically should be **22AWG** at its thinnest - or else the cables will become antennas under extended use, which will trip USB safety thresholds in your PC to protect the ports.

 ## TODO:
 - (Re-)expose button function remapping.
 - Should implement support for rumble as an alternative force-feedback system (currently under `RUMBLE_FF` define, but should be a normal toggleable option).
+- Start librarifying more sections of the code for better readability/portability, i.e. pause mode, force feedback subroutines, and serial processing/handling in bespoke classes.
+- Display currently uses Adafruit_GFX/SSD1306 library, but should we maybe consider [OneBitDisplay](https://github.com/bitbank2/OneBitDisplay) instead?
+It seems compatible with Adafruit lib's syntax, so should be a drop-in replacement if need be.
+- Use more appropriate RP2040-specific subsystems?
+See [TimerInterrupt](https://github.com/git2212/RPI_PICO_TimerInterrupt) for hw timers library, not sure if NeoPixels has such an option for our use case.

 ## Thanks:
-* Samuel Ballantyne, for his SAMCO project which inspired this madness in the first place.
+* Samuel Ballantyne, for his original SAMCO project, the gorgeous OpenFIRE branding, and perspective-based tracking system.
-* Prow7, for improving an already promising project and providing the basis for this madness.
-* The testers that have had to deal with Seong's MAMEHOOKER integration stability antics.
+* Mike Lynch/Prow7, for his enhanced SAMCO fork which provided the basis of pause mode and saving subsystems.
+* Odwalla-J, mykylegp, SawdustMaker & lemmingDev for prerelease consultation, bug testing and feedback.
+* The IR-GUN4ALL testers for their early feedback and feature requests - this wouldn't have happened without you lot!
+* Orhan Yiğit Durmaz for TinyUSB HID gamepad descriptors examples, and Chris Young for his TinyUSB compatible library (now part of `TinyUSB_Devices`).